google/rune/doc/rune4python.md

 ```

 Note that array elements _must have the same type_, unlike Python.
 Tuples are
-defined like Python, but with () rather than just commas:
+defined like Python, but unlike Python, parentheses are mandatory:

 ```rune
 point = (x, y)